schlomo/fritzbox-internet-ticket/README.md

 There is also a GCP Pub/Sub based service to print tickets from remote.
 This is not well documented, ask me if you want to use that.

+As of Version 22 (2020-08-27) this works with Fritz!OS 7.20 and has not been tested if it still works with older versions.
+Feedback is welcome.

 Retrieving Tickets
 ------------------